-Rachel Hobkirk is a 2017 Graduate from GSA currently featuring in our Best Of Scottish Graduates Show.
-She received a First Class BA(Hons) in Fine Art Painting & Printmaking.
-She is the recipient of the RSA David Michie Travel Award 2017 and will feature in the RSA Annual Exhibition next year.
+Rachel Hobkirk graduated from GSA in 2017 and featured in our annual Best Of Scottish Graduates Show.
+She received a First Class BA(Hons) in Fine Art Painting & Printmaking, was the recipient of the RSA David Michie Travel Award 2017 and will feature in the RSA Annual Exhibition next year.

 She says of her work;